 Who provides the testing?
 How will I receive the results?

-The Gifted Education Service Coordinator for FHPS administers testing in all the schools.
-There is a team of testing technicians who help to proctor each testing session.
+The Gifted Education Coordinator for FHPS administers testing in all the schools.
+There is a team of test proctors for each testing session.

 May I request that my child be given a specific ability test?

-Students have the opportunity to take a nonverbal abilities test.
-When families ask to test their child for the second time, the district’s Gifted Education Services Coordinator might recommend a different abilities test based on the results of the nonverbal test.
+Students have the opportunity to take a nonverbal ability test.
+When families ask to test their child for the second time, the district’s Gifted Education Coordinator might recommend a different ability test based on the results of the nonverbal test.
 This recommendation might be appropriate if the student scores in the 85th-95th percentile on the first test.